 6. BusyKid Visa Prepaid Spend Card

-The BusyKid Visa prepaid spend card is one of the best debit cards for teens and kids.
+The BusyKid Visa prepaid spend card is among the best debit cards for teens and kids.
 It offers a variety of features designed for kids between 5 and 17.

 You can also tie the money to completed chores with the BusyKid chore app.